Lawless Alan: NASCAR Craftsman Truck Series

 In 2022, Alan committed to the full Truck Series schedule in the No. 45 for Niece.
 He went on to finish 22nd in the final points standings after finishing in the top-twenty eight times.

 Alan returned to Niece full-time in 2023 but failed to qualify for the season opener at Daytona and struggled to remain consistent.
-He scored a career-best 10th-place finish at Talladega, which was also his first top-ten finish in the series.
+He scored a career-best tenth-place finish at Talladega, which was also his first top-ten finish in the series.
 He would once again finish 22nd in the point standings and would depart from the team at the conclusion of the season.

 Alan's No. 33 truck at Las Vegas Motor Speedway in 2024.

 In 2024, it was announced that Alan would switch to Reaume Brothers Racing in the No. 33 Ford.
 At Talladega, Alan would put up a strong race, running towards the front and even contending for the win.
-Alan would eclipse his best career finish with a 5th-place run.
-This would be Alan’s first career Top 5.
-On October 22, 2024, it was announced that Frankie Muniz will replace Alan in the No. 33 for the 2025 season.
+Alan would eclipse his best career finish with a fifth-place run.
+This would be Alan's first career top-five.
+On October 22, 2024, it was announced that Frankie Muniz would replace Alan in the No. 33 for the 2025 season.
 On January 6, 2025, it was announced that Alan would drive part-time for Tricon Garage.

 NASCAR Xfinity Series

-Alan announced to make his NASCAR Xfinity Series debut in the No. 15 AM Racing at Michigan.
+In 2024, Alan was announced to make his NASCAR Xfinity Series debut in the No. 15 AM Racing at Michigan.
 He finished 35th after a multi-car accident.